iodepo/odis-arch/book/thematics/dataset/index.md

 you are defining your spatialCoverage, in the GeoShape polygon or box parameters.
 ```

-Using a bounding box is recommended, as it is easy to query downstream, such as:
+Using a bounding box for your spatialCoverage is recommended, as it is easy to query
+downstream, such as:

 ```{literalinclude} ../../../odis-in/dataGraphs/thematics/dataset/graphs/datasetTemplate-Box.json
 :linenos: